Research by PhD: funded positions

 A postgraduate Masters degree (or equivalent) would strengthen your application, but is certainly not a requirement.
 See also our entry requirements.

 How to apply

-For an application form, please contact Kate North-Lewis or fill in the online form here.
-See also the application information here.
-Forms are submitted to Registry, not the School, but please send an email to Kate North-Lewis (North-LewisK@cardiff.ac.uk) at the same time so that we know to expect your application.
+To apply please complete the online application form here.
 Please ensure that you identify at least one potential supervisor and state which of the 10 research areas you wish to work in.
 Specify in the funding section that you wish to be considered for School funding.

 We also have some places with open topic areas for which applications can be received at any time of year on a rolling basis.
 An application to the Open scheme will automatically be considered also for these.
-If you a particular reason that the March deadline is unsuitable for you (e.g. you need to decide about an offer from elsewhere, or you cannot make interviews in March), please make your case in an email to Kate North-Lewis.
+If you a particular reason that the February deadline is unsuitable for you (e.g. you need to decide about an offer from elsewhere, or you cannot make interviews in April), please make your case in an email to Clair Southard.

 Note also that there are also more specific projects funded by specific grants advertised in the “specific funded projects” section, each will have its own deadline.